AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/edgeconfigid.md

 You can send data to different datastreams for production, staging, and development tag environments.

-## Datastream ID using the Web SDK JavaScript library
+## Select the datastream ID using the Web SDK JavaScript library

 Set the `edgeConfigId` string property when running the `configure` command.
 This property is required for all Web SDK implementations.
 If you omit this property, the Web SDK does not know which datastream to send data to, causing that data to be permanently lost.